 Carers also need to be aware of food safety issues such as storage of food and leftover food, and thorough cooking and heating of foods.

 Children under 5 should never be left alone while they are eating, in case they choke.

-Advice on food hygiene and safety can be obtained from Tameside or the High Peak Environment Health Departments including information on accredited Basic Food Hygiene Training.
+Advice on food hygiene and safety can be obtained from Tameside's Environment Health Department including information on accredited Basic Food Hygiene Training.